CSCfi/csc-user-guide/docs/accounts/FMI.md

 A project can only use either the FMI partition or the general partition and CSC's other services, not both.
 Hence, if an FMI project manager wants use both the general partition/CSC's other services and the FMI partition, he or she must create separate projects.

-A project for the general partition and CSC's other services is created as described in [https://docs.csc.fi/#accounts/creating-new-project/](https://docs.csc.fi/#accounts/creating-new-project/).
-For project type please choose Academic and add Puhti and/or other services as needed as described in [https://docs.csc.fi/#accounts/adding-service-access-for-project/](https://docs.csc.fi/#accounts/adding-service-access-for-project/).
+A project for the general partition and CSC's other services is created as described in [Creating new project](https://docs.csc.fi/#accounts/creating-new-project/) page.
+For project type please choose Academic and add Puhti and/or other services as needed as described in [Adding service access for project](https://docs.csc.fi/#accounts/adding-service-access-for-project/) page.

 A project for the FMI partition is created similarly, but for the service Puhti-FMI is chosen.